mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 	sys,taj,tit,tpc,trc,ttc,tx,uno,via,vpn,vtc,wash,wdc,wisc,wkc,wsx,xcn,xgb,
 	xmg,xpm,xpoke,xred,xst,xvc,zet,zlq,zoom,zrc,bch,etc,eth,ltc,xmr,zec

-Note that support for these coins is EXPERIMENTAL.
+Note that support for most of these coins is EXPERIMENTAL.
 Many of them have received only minimal testing, or no testing at all.
-At startup you'll be informed of the level of your selected coin's support reliability as deemed by the MMGen Project.
+At startup you’ll be informed of the level of your selected coin’s support reliability as deemed by the MMGen Project.

 [h]: https://www.parity.io/ethereum
 [g]: https://github.com/paritytech/parity-ethereum/releases